Teenlife-Logo

 6. Use student health services

-Colleges have student health centers on campus that provide students with all the basic forms of medical care.
-Unless it’s a medical emergency, these clinics are sufficient and can save you money if your college student needs, say, a prescription for a sore throat.
+Colleges have on-campus student health centers to provide students with all the basic forms of medical care.
+Unless it’s a medical emergency, these clinics offer many treatment and care options.
+In fact, not only do they treat injuries and illness, but many student health centers offer:

 7. Leave your car at home